CTAN Comprehensive TeX Archive Network

 1. Additional Notes

-• The package itself has been reorganized to follow the same sequence as the documentation, letting the rhythm of repetition aid learning.
-One sees this right away in the TOC.
+• The package itself has been reorganized to follow the same scope and sequence as the documentation.

 1. Copyright